Alemi7523/Alemi7523.github.io/index.md

 Go south to Terajuma Jungle and on the southern part go west and then south to enter Terajuma Beach.
 This place is empty at nights.
+Activate the Noctowl Statue.

-Right here we can get some mons and find a Zygarde Cell on the east side.
+Right now, we can get some mons and find a Zygarde Cell on the east side.

 **ZCell 036: Terajuma Beach (Daytime)**